Gerald-LeCour/hello-world/README.md

 # hello-world
-My name is Gerald LeCour, I am 15 years old and I am new to web developing.
+My name is Gerald LeCour, I am 17 years old and I am fairly new to web developing.
 My main goal is to become a front end web developer and make awesome websites for people!